Bengkalis Regency

 Bengkalis Regency is a regency of Indonesia in Riau Province.
 The regency was originally established in 1956 and then included most of the northern part of the province, but on 4 October 1999 it was divided up, with most of the territory being split off to form the new Rokan Hilir Regency, Siak Regency and the city of Dumai.
-On 19 December 2008 a further five districts were removed to create the new Meranti Islands Regency, leaving eight districts (or kecamatan) in the Bengkalis Regency.
-These eight districts has increased since 2010 to eleven by the splitting of existing districts on the Sumatran mainland.
+On 19 December 2008 a further five districts were removed to create the new Meranti Islands Regency, leaving eight districts (or kecamatan) in the Bengkalis Regency, including the complete islands of Bengkalis and Rupat in the Malacca Strait as well as portions of the Sumatra mainland.
+These eight districts have increased since 2010 to eleven by the splitting of existing districts on the Sumatran mainland.

 Bengkalis Regency produces natural resources, particularly petroleum, rubber, and coconut.
 The southern part of this regency contains a large part of the Bukit Batu Biosphere Reserve.

+Etymology

+The origin of the name Bengkalis is taken from the words "Mengkal" which means sad or emotional and "Kalis" which means steadfast, patient and enduring.
+This word is taken from the expression of the Raja Kecil to his servants and followers when he arrived in Bengkalis when he wanted to overthrow the Johor Sultanate's rule over eastern Sumatra.
+The expression goes as follows: "Mengkal feels my heart because I am not recognized as the Sultan who rules the country, but it does not matter, we are still Kalis in accepting this situation.”
+This expression became a topic of conversation among the people that the king was "Mengkal" but still "Kalis".
+Finally, the expression became the saying "Oh, your king is Mengkalis".
+From this saying arose the word "mengkalis", which evolved into the modern place name "Bengkalis".